 - Atlas and P-Body of Portal 2 can't really talk, but they can create visual cues like beacons or timers to communicate with each other.

 - The up button in Red Dead Redemption calls your horse.
 As an Acceptable Break from Reality, you will always call a horse even if the one you legally own has died.
 This can be abused for a source of income.

 - Resident Evil 4 has a button for controlling Ashley, which alternates between "Follow" and "Wait," along with "Hide" if you're near a dumpster.

-- Resident Evil 5 uses a button to change how your A.I. partner reacts; "Attack" makes your partner fight more aggressively, while "Cover" makes your partner fight more defensively and stay closer to you.
+- Resident Evil 5 uses a button to change how your A.I. partner reacts; "Attack" makes your partner fight more aggressively (generally results in your partner using his or her best weapon and all of its ammo on the weakest enemies), while "Cover" makes your partner fight more defensively and stay closer to you.
 You also have a button to shout encouragement during the boss fight with Jill.
 Doing so will sometimes make the boss hesitate and open for an attack.

 - In Samurai Warriors 2, Keiji can call for his horse, and so can any player character as long as they have a horse equipped in Dynasty Warriors 5.
 Warriors Orochi expanded it so anybody could call a horse (with the default being the worst horse in the game).

 - In Shadow of the Colossus, the holler button has two functions.
 In most Colossus battles, Wander will whistle loudly to provoke the Colossus.
 On the overworld and in a few battles, Wander will call for his horse, Agro.

 - Silent Hill: Shattered Memories briefly allows Harry to call out for his daughter Cheryl in the first several minutes of the game.
 He even has two variations — yelling when outdoors, and saying her name in an anxious whisper while indoors, and each of those have further variations.